kstastny/docker-best-practices/README.md

 We can of course have both the file with infrastructure and application defined and choose which one to run on our leisure
 > `docker-compose --env-file .env up --file docker-compose.infrastructure.yml --build -d`

+### Combining docker compose files

+It is also possible to combine multiple docker-compose files and run them with one command.
+The files specified later override values of files preceding them.
+Continuing the example above, we can specify the yaml in two separate files
+* `docker-compose.infrastructure.yml`
+* `docker-compose.app.yml`

+and run the whole stack with one command:

+> `docker-compose -f docker-compose.infrastructure.yml -f docker-compose.app.yml --env-file .env up --build -d`

 ### Sources

 * https://docs.docker.com/compose/